-1.2.4 Ensure Red Hat Network or Subscription Manager connection is configured (Not Scored)
+1.2.4 Ensure Red Hat Subscription Manager connection is configured (Not Scored)

-Systems need to be registered with the Red Hat Network (RHN) or Red Hat Subscription Manager (RHSM) to receive patch updates.
+Systems need to be registered with the Red Hat Subscription Manager (RHSM) to receive patch updates.
 This is usually configured during initial installation.

-It is important to register with the Red Hat Network to make sure that patches are updated on a regular basis.
+It is important to register with the Red Hat Subscription Manager to make sure that patches are updated on a regular basis.
 This helps to reduce the exposure time as new vulnerabilities are discovered.

-Verify your system is connected to the Red Hat Network or Red Hat Subscription Manager.
-If connected to RHN your systemID will be stored in /etc/sysconfig/rhn/systemid.
+Verify your system is connected to the Red Hat Subscription Manager.
 If connected to RHSM your systemID can be retrieved with the following command:

-'''

 subscription-manager identity

-'''

-Run one of the following commands to connect to either the Red Hat Network or Red Hat Subscription Manager:
+Run the following command to connect to the Red Hat Subscription Manager:

-'''

-rhn_register

 subscription-manager register

-'''